-In the 90s, the production of the aircraft was stopped with 165 of the type delivered.
-However, its military variants C-23B+ Sherpa and C-23C Sherpa were modified to be operated by the US Army.
+In the 90s, the production of the aircraft was stopped, with 165 of the type delivered.
+However, its military variants, the C-23B+ Sherpa and the C-23C Sherpa were modified to be operated by the US Army.
 These improvements include the addition of a twin-fin tail section to replace its single-fin tail.

 Overview of Short 360 Incidents

 During almost 30 years, the SD3-60 was involved in 15 accidents, all of them causing the loss of airframe.
 The fatalities were related mostly to emergency landings in and outside airports, wind incidents, explosions at airports, and a paramilitary bomb attack.

 The first incident occurred on October 22, 1985, at Enshi Xujiaping Airport (ENH), where a commuter of the Civil Aviation Administration of China (CAAC) overran the runway in its landing, leaving no injured or killed passengers.